puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ### Create a configuration profile

-1. Go to the [Microsoft Edge enterprise download center](https://aka.ms/EdgeEnterprise) to download the _policy_template.zip_ file.
+1. Go to the [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise) to download the _policy_template.zip_ file.
 The file contains a sample **plist** file that you can customize to define policy settings.
-2. Open the zip file and go to the **examples** folder and make a copy of the _ITadminExample.plist_ file.
+2. Open the zip file and go to the **policy_templates** > **examples** folder and make a copy of the _ITadminExample.plist_ file.
 This MCX .plist example file contains examples of every supported data type.
 For a list of supported policies and their preference key names, see [Microsoft Edge browser policies reference](microsoft-edge-policies.md).
 3. Open the .plist file in your preferred editor.
 You can edit the file with any text editor.
 It's usually easier to edit a .plist file using an editing tool that formats the XML code for you, such as _Xcode_, which is available for free from the Apple developer website.
 4. Make your changes and save the file with the correct domain name.
 5. Convert your _com.microsoft.Edge.plist_ file to a configuration profile using your preferred conversion tool.